jaanvagu/cancer-detection-ml-project/README.md

 ## Project Intro/Objective

-The purpose of this project is to explore the use of machine learning techniques to support early cancer detection through medical image analysis.
-The project focuses on understanding the challenges faced in medical diagnostics, particularly the high volume of images and the need for accurate and timely interpretation.
-By leveraging artificial intelligence, the project aims to contribute to more efficient and reliable diagnostic support systems.
+The purpose of this project is to explore the use of machine learning techniques to predict problematic internet use in children and adolescents based on physical activity and fitness data.
+The project focuses on understanding behavioral patterns that may indicate unhealthy digital habits and supporting early identification through data-driven approaches.

 ### Methods Used